-- Cooling can be accomplished by utilizing the vessel walls, internal coils, or by flowing mother liquid via an external heat exchanger.
+- Cooling can be accomplished by utilizing the vessel walls, and internal coils, or by flowing the mother liquid via an external heat exchanger.
 When the feed stream’s solubility varies greatly with temperature and the feed stream is approaching saturation at a high temperature, this method is applied.

-- Evaporation, which is accomplished by heating the mother liquid or lowering the pressure in the vessel to create a boiling zone at the top.
+- Evaporation, is accomplished by heating the mother liquid or lowering the pressure in the vessel to create a boiling zone at the top.
 This may be utilized for a variety of systems, albeit it consumes more energy than cooling.

 - Reaction in which input streams enter and mix, resulting in a chemical reaction that produces the product, frequently at high supersaturation levels.